 Dr. Das has been listed among twenty-five leading Pauline theorists of the last century in the textbook Perspectives Old and New on Paul.
 Another recent text, Approaches to Paul, devotes a section to his work.
 He represented one of the schools of Pauline studies in Paul in Perspective: Five Views (Baker, 2020).
 He wrote the essay introducing the undisputed Pauline letters in the Oxford Handbook of Pauline Studies (2022).

 Dr. Das is also researching the key women and their leadership in the Pauline communities and writings, as well as remarriage in early Christianity through the fifth century.
-He has served as a founding steering committee member and is currently chair of the Society of Biblical Literature’s Paul and Scripture Seminar and has presented his work at the annual meetings of the Society of Biblical Literature, the Chicago Society of Biblical Research, the Institute for Biblical Research, the prestigious international Studiorum Novi Testamenti Societas, of which he is an elected member, and the Evangelical Theological Society.
+He has served as a founding steering committee member and is currently chair of the Society of Biblical Literature’s Scripture and Paul Seminar.
+He has presented his work at the annual meetings of the Society of Biblical Literature, the Chicago Society of Biblical Research, the Institute for Biblical Research, the prestigious international Studiorum Novi Testamenti Societas, of which he is an elected member, and the Evangelical Theological Society.
 He is also a member of the Catholic Biblical Association of America.
 He was one of a handful of western scholars invited to deliver a paper at the inaugural meeting of the Society of Biblical Scholars, the new organization for biblical scholarship on the African continent.
-He has published in and currently serves on the editorial board of the biblical studies journal Sapientia Logos.
-He is a steering committee member for the Society of Biblical Literature’s Scripture in Paul group.
+He has published in and served on the editorial board of the biblical studies journal Sapientia Logos and currently the Journal for the Study of Paul and His Letters.
 His labors throughout the entirety of the New Testament are reflected in the Christian Standard Bible (CSB), a translation released in 2017; he continues to serve on its Translation Oversight Committee.
 He has authored for wider audiences Baptized into God’s Family (Northwestern, 1991; second edition, 2008) and is seeking publication of Dinner with the Doctor: Time Travel to the Evangelist St. Luke.